TrueBlocks/trueblocks-core/src/apps/cacheStatus/README.md

 ### Usage

 `Usage:`    chifra status [-d|-t|-v|-h] &lt;mode&gt; [mode...]
-`Purpose:`  Report on status of one or more TrueBlocks caches.
+`Purpose:`  Report on the status of the TrueBlocks system.

 `Where:`